-Approval was received from the Kastamonu University Clinical Research Ethical Committee, before commencement (date: November 09, 2023, no: 2023-KAEK-128).
+Approval was received from the Kastamonu University Clinical Research Ethical Committee, prior to commencement (date: November 09, 2023, no: 2023-KAEK-128).
 All procedures involving human participants were compatible with the institution's (Kastamonu University Ethical Committee) ethical principles and the 2008 Declaration of Helsinki.
 Written consent forms were obtained from the patients.

-Patients who presented to the Kastamonu Training and Research Hospital Ear, Nose, And Throat Outpatient Clinic with complaints of dizziness and vertigo between October 2021 and October 2023 and who were diagnosed with vestibular migraine, vestibular neuritis, Meniere's disease, persistent postural-perceptual dizziness (PPPD), bilateral vestibulopathy (BVP), unilateral vestibulopathy (UVP), or benign paroxysmal positional vertigo (BPPV) following tests and examinations were retrospectively evaluated.
-The scores for the VAP questionnaire, applied to all patients during examinations, and vestibular diagnoses were compared.
-Patients under 18 years and those who could not be definitely diagnosed because the tests were not completed were excluded.
+Patients who presented to the Kastamonu Training and Research Hospital Ear, Nose, And Throat Outpatient Clinic with complaints of dizziness and vertigo between October 2021 and October 2023 and who were diagnosed with vestibular migraine, vestibular neuritis, Meniere's disease, persistent postural-perceptual dizziness (PPPD), bilateral vestibulopathy (BVP), unilateral vestibulopathy (UVP), or benign paroxysmal positional vertigo (BPPV) following tests and examinations were evaluated retrospectively.
+Scores for the VAP questionnaire, applied to all patients during examinations, and vestibular diagnoses were compared.
+Patients under 18 and those who could not be definitely diagnosed because the tests were not completed were excluded.

-Analyses were performed using the SPSS version 22 software (SPSS Inc., Chicago, IL, USA).
+Analyses were performed on SPSS version 22 software (SPSS Inc., Chicago, IL, USA).
 Categorical data were expressed as number and percentage values, and continuous data as mean±standard deviation.
-The normality of the distribution of the continuous variables was assessed using the Kolmogorov-Smirnov test.
-The Student's t-test was applied in two-way group comparisons and one-way analysis of variance in the comparison of more than two variables.
-The relationships between continuous variables were examined using Pearson's correlation test.
+The normality of distribution of continuous variables was assessed using the Kolmogorov-Smirnov test.

+Student's t-test was applied in two-way group comparisons and one-way analysis of variance in the comparison of more than two variables.
+Relationships between continuous variables were examined using Pearson's correlation test.
 Receiver operating characteristic (ROC) curves were drawn to measure the diagnostic value of the VAP score in determining the presence of vestibular neuritis and BPPV.
 A significance level of p<0.05 was set for the analyses.